tenso/companies/README.md

 * Calculate bottom up beta: levered/delevered beta

 ## issues ##
+* overview loses item focus on leave!
+* company row: can tab into read-only green fields
 * capitalize leases
 * capitalize r&d
+* dont use means for ev!
 * Check: Virtual relation to get data to qml
 * showEdit vs enabled
 * Analysis: really use means for equity and liab for default newAnalysis?